 The original object-oriented language was Simula, designed by Ole-Johan Dahl and Kristen Nygaard in Oslo.
 They wanted a language to write simulation programs, so they added the notions of objects, classes and inheritance to Algol 60.
 As these things go, Simula programmers discovered that these mechanisms were useful for more than just simulation programs, and the notion of object-oriented programming as a general paradigm was born.
+Years later, Bjarne Stroustrup needed to write simulations at Bell Laba.
+Since he didn't have a Simula compiler he decided to

-Years later, Bjarne Stroustrup needed to write simulations at Bell Labs.
+Labs.
 Since he didn't have a Simula compiler, he decided to follow the path of Dahl and Nygaard, and he added objects, classes and inheritance to C. The rest is history.